eBay Dropshipping Policy UK: What's Allowed, What's Banned and the Account Risks (2026)

 My supplier dispatched late.
 Is that eBay's problem or mine?

 Yours.
 The policy is explicit that a dropshipping seller remains responsible for delivery within the time frame stated in the listing and for the buyer's satisfaction.
-Late supplier dispatch becomes your late delivery rate, and repeated problems become your defects.
+If supplier delay leads to delivery after the latest estimate without a qualifying on-time carrier scan, it may count in your late-delivery rate.
+Lateness alone does not become a transaction defect; unexpected seller cancellations and cases closed without seller resolution do.
 This is why the written dispatch SLA with your supplier matters more than their price list.

 Sources

 eBay updates its policy pages over time.
-Figures and wording above reflect eBay's published UK policies at the time of writing; always confirm against the live help pages before making business decisions.
+Figures and wording above reflect eBay's published UK policies as checked in August 2026; always confirm against the live help pages before making business decisions.